4dboard/Proxy-yxorP/README.md

 # Gitpod

-Gitpod is an open-source Kubernetes tool for quickly establishing code-ready development environments.
-It produces fresh, automated development environments in the cloud for each work utilising cloud-based technologies.
-And it does all of this in the cloud.
-It enables you to declare your development environment in code, as well as to launch immediate, remote, and cloud-based development environments directly from your browser or desktop integrated development environment.
+Gitpod, a free and open-source Kubernetes program that is freely accessible on the internet, allows developers to quickly and efficiently set up code-ready development environments on their workstations.
+With the use of cloud-based technology, every piece of work accomplished leads in the production of new, automated development environments in the cloud, which are then accessible to other developers.
+It is only via the use of cloud computing that this is made feasible.
+The option to start immediate, remote, and cloud-based development environments regardless of whether your development environment is defined in code is available if you have a browser or desktop integrated development environment open on your computer.

 https://gitpod.com/#https://github.com/donPabloNow/vanilla-dashboard